SpoonX/aurelia-charts/doc/component.md

 ### {string} [library]

 An optional bindable that overwrites the library configurations.
-Handy for when you have an exception to the rule-or preffer it over configuration.
+Handy when you have an exception to the rule or prefer it over configuration.